-Trust us when we say you will need more water than you think you would.
-Apart from drinking water, there are several other purposes for which you will need water such as cooking, cleaning, bathing, and so on.
+Trust us when we say you will need more water than you think you will.
+Apart from drinking water, there are several other purposes for which you will need water, such as cooking, cleaning, bathing, and so on.
 The water you’ll bring with you will run out faster than you imagine.
 So, make sure you locate your camp accordingly.

 3. Take Solar Showers to Stay Clean